Matthewalvarado25/configure-ad/README.md

 Congrats on completing the assignment.
-Now that we're done, Don't forget to clean up your azure enviroment.
-Close your Remote Desktop connection, delete the Resource Group(s) created at the beginning of this tutorial, and verify Resource Group deletion.
+Hopefully you now have a better understanding about network security protocols and observe traffic between virtual machines.